top of page

 The Hidden Cost of Disengagement

 Gallup research shows that disengaged employees cost companies up to 18% of their annual salary in lost productivity.
 But the real cost isn’t just numbers — it’s momentum.
+When people don’t feel connected to their work, even the best ideas stall.
+Energy drains.
+Innovation slows.
+People “do their job” instead of “owning their mission.”
+And no strategy can fix that.

 Building a Culture People Feel